IT Careers

 CA

-The experience necessary to become a help desk analyst is often quite low.
-Many job postings for a help desk analyst don’t require a bachelor’s degree, or any more experience than a year in a computer-related position.
+The experience necessary to become a help desk analyst is often relatively low.
+Many job postings for a help desk analyst don’t require a bachelor’s degree or any more experience than a year in a computer-related position.
 That can make a help desk analyst position appealing to someone looking to start their career in IT.

-On the other hand, that means advancement, promotion and a better salary is entirely up to you.
-The upside to entry-level positions is that you can get in without much experience, the downside is that it’s on you to get a lot of experience on the job.
+On the other hand, that means advancement, promotion, and a better salary are entirely up to you.
+The upside to entry-level positions is that you can get in without much experience; the downside is that you must get a lot of experience on the job.

 4 Customer Support Tools You'll Need to Know

 It’s hard to say exactly which tools a help desk analyst will need to know.
-That’s because different companies can use different tools to accomplish the same thing.
-And exactly what your responsibilities will be can change as well.
-So rather than name the exact tools you should learn, we’ve instead identified the categories of tools that will help you.
-A help desk analyst on the hunt for a good salary should at least recognize many of the tools that accomplish the tasks of their new job.
+That’s because different companies can use various tools to accomplish the same thing.
+So, rather than name the exact tools you should learn, we’ve identified the categories of tools that will help you succeed in this field.

 Hardware and Network Performance Monitoring Tools

-A lot of the work that a help desk analyst performs is automatic, but that doesn’t mean it’s easy.
+A lot of the help desk analyst's work is automatic, but that doesn’t mean it’s easy.
 For example, it’s not a help desk analyst’s job to visit a user’s computer and manually diagnose errors.
 There are computer programs that analyze the performance of a target machine.
-But once those programs have an output, an analyst’s job is to make sense of the results.
+However, once those programs have an output, an analyst’s job is to make sense of the results.

 Salary impact of hardware and network performance monitoring tools: Huge.
 A help desk analyst can’t do anything if they don’t accurately understand the problem.
 That doesn’t mean you have to fix everything that comes your way.
 But when you use the tools that monitor hardware performance and network traffic and give a snapshot of what’s happening, you do need to understand what that snapshot means.